Devajuice/BlogApp/content/Elasticity Of Demand.md

 +++
 date = '2024-12-08T21:48:22+05:30'
 draft = false
-title = 'My First Post'
-description = "This is a description" image = "/images/coverpic1.webp"
-imageBig = "/images/5b.webp"
-categories = ["Notes"]
-authors = ["Devajuice"]
-avatar = "/images/avatar.webp"
+title = 'Elasticity Of Demand' description = "These are notes about the Chapter Elasticity Of Demand." image = "/images/ElasticityOfDemand.webp" imageBig = "/images/eod2.webp" categories = ["Notes", "Microeconomics"] authors = ["Devajuice"] avatar = "/images/avatar.webp"
 +++

    # Elasticity Of Demand:
 - The elasticity of demand refers to the percentage change in demand for a commodity with respect to. percentage change in any of the factors affecting demand for that commodity.
 ### 1. Price Elasticity of Demand:
 - This refers to the percentage change in demand for a commodity with respect to the percentage change in the Price of the given commodity.